10 Easy Ways to Get Organized

 - They don't have time to read them.
 If you aren't going to read them, then why are you subscribing to them?
 Stop your subscriptions.
 This doesn't have to be an all or nothing thing.
 If you can't keep up with the daily newspaper, then just get the Sunday paper.
 Most people usually have more leisure time on Sunday to read it.
 Pick out one or two of your favorite magazines and stop subscribing to the rest.

 Jill Cooper and Tawra Kellam are frugal living experts and the editors of LivingOnADime.com.
 As a single mother of two, Jill Cooper started her own business without any capital and paid off $35,000 debt in 5 years on $1,000 a month income.
 Tawra and her husband paid off $20,000 debt in 5 years on $22,000 a year income.

 - Visit the TDS library for more great ideas on staying organized.

-Discuss "Getting Organized" in The Dollar Stretcher Community
+Discuss "Helping Your Disorganized Child" in The Dollar Stretcher Community

 Also in Home

 - Deck clean-up and repair

 - Free and extremely cheap sources of mulch